Mass media essentials

 In the beginning of the United States, the First Amendment was the THIRD amendment proposed.

-The ORIGINAL First Amendment called for a fixed schedule that apportioned the seats in the House of Representatives;
+The ORIGINAL First Amendment was one calling for a fixed schedule that apportioned the seats in the House of Representatives;

 The ORIGINAL Second Amendment prohibited senators and representatives from giving themselves a pay raise.